GWwangshuo/VTSCG_LTVRR/README.md

 cd $ROOT/data/vg8k
 mkdir VG_100K
 ```
-Download Visual Genome images from the [official page](https://visualgenome.org/api/v0/api_home.html).
 Unzip all images (part 1 and part 2) into `VG_100K/`.
 There should be a total of 108249 files.

 ## Pretrained Weights